Essential Golf Cart Repair Tips for Smoother Rides

 Engine Tune-up Basics

 A proper engine tune-up keeps your golf cart performing at its best.
 It’s time to address the essentials of engine care.
-Start by checking the spark plug.
-Make sure it’s clean and properly gapped.
-Replace the air filter if it’s dirty.
-Adjust the carburetor for the right fuel mixture.
-Each step helps keep the engine running smoothly.

 • Check and replace spark plugs.